vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 The way things really work is that the excess 1.6 x 1022 J annually associated with a radiative excess of 1 $W/m^2$ gets distributed into lots of channels at once.
 If ice only gets 3% of the attention in proportion to its area, only 5 × 1020 J goes into the ice in a year.
 Dividing by 4.9 × 1021 J/m (from Table 9.7), we find that we might expect 0.1 m of ice to disappear each
 Since the ocean is roughly 25 times larger than the ice areas, year. the associated sea level rise from redistributing the ice melt across the entire ocean surface would be about 25 times less, or about 4 mm/yr.[^61]
 Meanwhile, the constant, swirling contact between water and air, and between air and land, keeps all three in sync with each other: one will not race off to get hot without the others.
 And in this case, the ocean-with its giant thermal mass and extensive air-water interface is the limiting
-As before, this pretends that the entire ra- diative imbalance is directed upon a single component, in turn.
-If the radiative imbal- ance is larger or smaller than 1 $W/m^2$, the effect will be proportionally more or less severe.
+As before, this pretends that the entire radiative imbalance is directed upon a single component, in turn.
+If the radiative imbalance is larger or smaller than 1 $W/m^2$, the effect will be proportionally more or less severe.

 [^59]:...334 kJ vs. ~4 kJ to heat water by 1°C
-Tip: don't treat sections like this as the text- book "telling" you stuff.
-It is far more pro- ductive to follow the logic, reasoning, and numbers yourself as an active participant in the story.
+Tip: don't treat sections like this as the textbook "telling" you stuff.
+It is far more productive to follow the logic, reasoning, and numbers yourself as an active participant in the story.
 Otherwise, OMG is it boring!
 The value is empowerment: bestowing tools for transparent understanding of fundamental processes.

 [^60]: Ice covers 3% of the globe, while the ocean covers 71%.